Provincie-Zuid-Holland/satellite-images-datascience/README.md

 ## Random forest model based on annotated training data.

 After various testing we decided that annotating SuperView Satellite data is necessary to have objective dataset to score models on and the train a model on.
+For which we handmade annotated Satellite data.

+This ended being the used model based on it's accuracy and prediction speed performance.
+The notebook where the model is trained can be found in ./annotations_models/Coepelduynen/random_forest/make_train_model_on_annotations_coepelduynen.ipynb

 ### Annotations.